Cyber-Duck/hoisin.scss/README.md

 Open the `_vars.scss` file and add your variables to it, including the size of your base grid if you need anything different than the standard.
 You can add any variables you will be using like colors, font files, sizes, etc. Feel free to use Sass maps as well.

 ### File structure
-We recommend to create one file for each individual component and save it in the components folder then use `@include: 'components/filename';` in the main styles file.
+We recommend to create one individual file for each component and save it in the `components` folder then use `@include: 'components/filename';` in the main styles file.
 The same with styles that apply only to individual pages and don't belong to any component can be saved in individual files per page in the `pages` folder and use `@include: 'pages/filename';` in the main styles file.
 You can create as many component or page files as you want.

 	// Grid
 	$col-qty: 				12;   // Amount of columns